Dendroctonus micans

 Dendroctonus micans, the great spruce bark beetle, is a species of bark beetle native to the coniferous forests of Europe and Asia.
-The beetles burrow into the bark of spruce trees and lay eggs which develop into larvae that feed on the woody layers under the bark.
+The beetles attack economically important spruce species including Picea abies (Norway spruce) and Picea sitchensis (Sitka spruce).
+The adults burrow into the bark of the trees and lay eggs there.
+The larvae feed on the phloem under the bark; they can girdle the tree if present in large enough numbers.

+The species is a serious pest of commercial forestry, and is an invasive species in many regions where it is not native, such as the United Kingdom, France, Turkey, Georgia, and North America.
+While its main host is spruce, it also attacks coniferous trees of other genera, including firs such as Abies sibirica (Siberian fir); pines such as Pinus sylvestris (Scots pine); the Douglas-fir Pseudotsuga menziesii, and the common larch, Larix decidua.
+Biological pest control has been applied using a natural predator, the beetle Rhizophagus grandis, in several countries.

 Description

-The eggs of the great spruce bark beetle are smooth, white and translucent, and laid in batches of a hundred or more.
-The larvae are legless and "C"-shaped, white with darker heads.
+The eggs of the great spruce bark beetle are smooth, white and translucent.
+These eggs are often laid in batches of a hundred or more.
+The larvae are legless and C-shaped, white with darker heads.
 They are about 5 mm long when mature.
 The pupae are white and "mummy-like"; they are exarate, with legs and wings separate from the body.
 The adults are between 6 and 9 mm long and are cylindrical in shape and dark brown in colour.
 The limbs and antennae are yellowish-brown, the head is visible when viewed from above, and the elytral declivity, the downward sloping rear end of the elytra, is rounded and smooth.

+Taxonomy

+The species was described scientifically in 1794 by the German pharmacist and entomologist Johann Gottlieb Kugelann, who named it Bostrichus micans; the specific name micans is Latin for "twinkling, shining".
+In 1813, the Swedish nobleman and entomologist Leonard Gyllenhaal also described the insect, naming it Hylesinus ligniperda.
+In 1836, the German doctor and entomologist Wilhelm Ferdinand Erichson gave the genus its accepted name Dendroctonus.
+This New Latin name is derived from Ancient Greek δένδρον dendron "tree", and κτόνος ktonos "murder", alluding to its ability to kill trees.